-Department, local, state and federal mandates require us to facilitate annual training of 4 Self Contained Breathing Apparatus (SCBA) donning and doffing for time evolutions, SCBA fit testing, 6 EMS OTEP Modules and 3 EMS practical workshops, EVIP classroom refresher with a practical driving road course and rodeo, wildland refresher classroom and shelter throw practical, a fitness pack test for wildland red card holders, minimum of 2 personal protective equipment (PPE) inspections and washes, Hazardous Materials (HAZMAT) training, and firefighter rescue (RIT/MAYDAY).
+Department, local, state and federal mandates require us to facilitate annual training of 4 Self Contained Breathing Apparatus (SCBA) donning and doffing for time evolutions, SCBA fit testing, 4 EMS OTEP Modules and 4 EMS practical workshops, EVIP classroom refresher with a practical driving road course and rodeo, wildland refresher classroom and shelter throw practical, a fitness pack test for wildland red card holders, minimum of 2 personal protective equipment (PPE) inspections and washes, Hazardous Materials (HAZMAT) training, and firefighter rescue (RIT/MAYDAY).
 All of these trainings were offered and attended.
 Selah Fire Department policy requires 50% drill attendance by its members.
-In 2023, 95% of all membership met this requirement.
+In 2024, 86% of all membership met this requirement.

-The department hired 12 new volunteer firefighters this past year.
-They completed a 200 hour basic firefighter recruit school.
-This year's recruit school was conducted with online training, classroom lectures, and group practical evolutions.
+The department hired 3 new volunteer firefighters this past year.
+They completed a 130 hour basic firefighter recruit school.
+This year's recruit school was conducted with online training, classroom lectures, and group practical evolutions, along with attending weekly drills with the rest of the membership.

 As volunteer numbers continue to decline nationwide, recruitment and retention of volunteer firefighters becomes more and more challenging.
 We are working hard to improve our recruitment efforts.
-We are optimistic and encouraged with some new ideas and we are trying such as opening our borders to new volunteers from outside our district, as well as allowing lateral volunteer firefighters from around Yakima County.
-We've already seen a positive impact with increased recruit numbers in 2023, and have already had several applications turned in for probationary firefighter
+We are optimistic and encouraged with some new ideas, and opening our borders to out of district new volunteers and lateral volunteers has shown to be successful.